 Galinhada (pronunciation: gah-leen-YA-dah) is an authentic Brazilian dish.
 The term comes from ‘galinha’ which means chicken.

 But the dish itself also calls for saffron rice and vegetables.
-It’s a complete gluten-free dish as well as one of those great one-pot meals.
+It’s a gluten-free dish as well as one of those great one-pot meals.

 There are at least 2 well-known versions: